 BENJAMIN BROMLEY / SCIENCE PHOTO LIBRARY BENJAMIN BROMLEY / SCIENCE PHOTO LIBRARY

 Black hole.
-Computer model of the accretion disc around a non-rotating (Schwarzschild) black hole (centre).
-The colours relate to the amount of red shifting (doppler shifting) of radiation emitted from the disc, rotating anticlockwise around the hole, ranging from red (most) to blue (least).
-Red shift occurs when a radiation source moves away from an observer, increasing its apparent wavelength.
-The orbits of particles in the disc become unstable half way into this disc, and particles begin spiralling inwards.
+Computer model of the accretion disc around a rotating (Kerr) black hole (centre).
+The colours indicate the doppler shifting of radiation emitted from the disc, rotating anticlockwise around the hole.
+The white line separates red shifted (right) and blue shifted (left) areas.
+Red or blue shifting occurs when a radiation source is moving away from or towards an observer, increas- ing or decreasing its wavelength respectively.
+The hole's distorted appearance is due to the gravitational effects of its rotation.
 A black hole is a region where the gravitational field is so strong that light cannot escape.
 Work done at the University of Utah, USA.

 Model release not required.
 Property release not required.